Remek2GO/remek2go/README.md

 ## Hi there 👋
+I am a passionate Python developer actively honing my skills through various science club projects.
+My experience includes working on vision systems, algorithm development, and API creation.
+I am also expanding my knowledge in control systems, industrial automation, and databases as part of my academic pursuits.
+I pride myself on being organized, conscientious, and always ready to tackle new challenges.

 <!--
 **Remek2GO/remek2go** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.